liang-chen/IU-PhD-Thesis-Template/README.md

 To compile the template, using your preferred TeX editor, run the following commands in sequence:

-1. pdflatex
+1. pdflatex thesis.tex
-2. bibtex
+2. bibtex thesis.aux
-3. pdflatex
+3. pdflatex thesis.tex
-4. pdflatex
+4. pdflatex thesis.tex